 The remainder of the paper is organized as follows.
-Section 2 introduces the example application we will use for illustration throughout the paper.
-Sections 3, 4, and 5 briefly introduce the requirements, architecture, and design modeling approaches we developed in the past and used as the basis of this work, and then provide in-depth discussions of the model connectors we have developed for bridging them.
+Section 2 introduces the notion and properties of model connectors.
+Section 3 outlines the example application we will use for illustration throughout the paper.
+Sections 4-6 briefly introduce the requirements, architecture, and design modeling approaches we developed in the past and used as the basis of this work, and then provide in-depth discussions of the model connectors we have developed for bridging them.
 Due to the scope of our work and number of model connectors we have developed, at times we are forced to omit some of the techniques' details and convey their general flavor to the reader instead.
-Section 6 outlines the general properties of software model connectors we have identified.
+Section 7 revisits the general properties of software model connectors we have identified and ties them to the examples discussed throughout the paper.
 A discussion of related work and conclusions round out the paper.
 It is important to note that our approach does not assume any particular lifecycle model (e.g., waterfall or spiral) or software development process.
-The sequential ordering of lifecycle activities implied by the paper's organization (Sections 3, 4, and 5 in particular) was adopted for presentation purposes only.
+The sequential ordering of lifecycle activities implied by the paper's organization (Sections 4-6 in particular) was adopted for presentation purposes only.